openzipkin/brave/brave/README.md

 requestId = ExtraFieldPropagation.get("x-vcap-request-id");
 ```

+#### Appropriate usage

+Brave is an infrastructure library: you will create lock-in if you expose its apis into
+business code.
+Prefer exposing your own types for utility functions that use this class as this
+will insulate you from lock-in.

+While it may seem convenient, do not use this for security context propagation as it was not
+designed for this use case.
+For example, anything placed in here can be accessed by any code, in
+the same classloader!

+#### Passing through alternate trace contexts

-You may also need to propagate a trace context you aren't using.
-For example, you may be in an
+You may also need to propagate an second trace context transparently.
+For example, when in an
 Amazon Web Services environment, but not reporting data to X-Ray.
 To ensure X-Ray can co-exist
 correctly, pass-through its tracing header like so.